 If a student cannot meet the first submission deadline for the thesis for reasons beyond the student’s control, the Examination Committee may extend the period for writing the thesis by a maximum of half that period.
 The student must file an application with the Examination Committee for an extension prior to the first submission deadline, and the student’s supervisor must approve the extension.
 In such a case, please contact your supervisor as early as possible.

 Should you be prevented from working on your thesis due to illness and are able to verify this with medical documentation, then the allocated time period for the thesis will be suspended.
 You can find important information on dealing with medical documentation here

-Once your thesis is finished, you have to submit it to your faculty or school within the corresponding deadline.
-Please refer to the website of your school or faculty or contact your departmental student advising for the details.
+Once your thesis is finished, you have to submit it to your department or school within the corresponding deadline.
+Please refer to the website of your school or department or contact your departmental student advising for the details.

 The FPSO (Departmental Study and Examination Regulations) of your degree program contains information about further requirements of your thesis such as a supplementary colloquium, a supplementary course, or defense.
 The module description contains information about the structure of these additional requirements and the pass/fail credit requirement or, respectively, the credit requirement you must fulfill.

 The APSO (General Academic and Examination Regulations) stipulate that, as a rule, the thesis is to be assessed within two months from the date of submission (§ 18 (11) APSO (General Academic and Examination Regulations)).